GLOBAL MARKETS-Euro at 3-month high, bond yields key

 By Jamie McGeever

-LONDON, May 14 (Reuters) - The euro hit a three-month high against the dollar on Thursday, lifted by another lurch higher in euro zone government bond yields that again kept global stock markets in check.
+LONDON, May 14 (Reuters) - The euro hit a three-month high against the dollar on Thursday, drawing further support from a sustained surge in euro zone government bond yields that again kept global stock markets on the defensive.

 Investors digested figures from the previous day that showed relatively strong euro zone economic growth in the first quarter, contrasting with disappointingly weak U.S. retail sales in April.

-European stock markets clawed back opening losses on Thursday but struggled to make much headway, with investors worried about volatility and the tightening of financial conditions resulting from the spike in yields.
+European stock markets were a sea of red on Thursday, with investors worried about volatility and the tightening of financial conditions resulting from the plunge in bond prices and spike in yields.

-Asian stocks were broadly flat but Japan’s Nikkei 225 index fell 1 percent.
-U.S. futures pointed to a positive opening on Wall Street thanks to the dollar’s slide to a four-month low .
+Asian stocks ex-Japan were broadly flat while Japan’s Nikkei 225 index fell 1 percent, weighed down by the yen’s strength against the sagging dollar.

-“The euro rally has continued today despite more stable German bond markets, suggesting the move is being driven by a weaker dollar,” Barclays wrote in a note on Thursday.

-“European equities are broadly stable but the downtrend that started in mid-April remains in place.”
+“The euro is continuing to rebound, supported by the ongoing adjustment higher in euro zone yields.
+(This)... is in part supported by strengthening growth in the euro zone and higher inflation expectations,” said Lee Hardman, currency strategist at BTMU in London.

-The euro was up two-thirds of one percent on the day at $1.1430, as the U.S.-German 10-year yield spread narrowed to a three-month low of 151 basis points.
-In mid-March, the dollar’s yield advantage over the euro was 193 basis points.
+The euro was up more than 0.5 percent on the day at $1.1415 , as the U.S.-German 10-year yield spread narrowed to a three-month low of 152 basis points.
+In mid-March, the yield advantage in favour of the dollar was over 190 basis points.

 With higher U.S. interest rates seeming ever more distant, investors bailed out of long dollar positions, taking the index’s losses to around 7 percent from a 12-year peak of 100.390 set in March.

-But this failed to reverse the bond selling, which has gathered startling momentum over the past month.
+But this failed to reverse the bond selling, as German and U.S. bond yields still surged to their highest in over five months.

-At mid-session in Europe, the FTSEuroFirst 300 index of leading European shares was flat on the day, Germany’s DAX was up slightly and Britain’s FTSE 100 was little changed.
-All three indices had been deeply in the red for most of the morning
+In early European trade, the FTSEuroFirst 300 index of leading European shares was down 0.6 percent, Germany’s DAX down 0.5 percent and Britain’s FTSE 100 was 0.7 percent.

 “The bond market moves are making investors quite anxious,” said Oanda senior market analyst Craig Erlam.

-In bonds, the yield on German 10-year paper rose as high as 0.778 percent, closing in on the 2015 high of 0.799 percent touched last week.
-It was last at 0.762 percent, still up on the day.
+In bonds, the yield on German 10-year paper rose as high as 0.778 percent, closing in on the 2015 high of 0.799 percent touched last week, before easing back towards 0.72 percent.

-The 10-year Treasury yield was flat on the day at 2.29 percent, notably slightly above Wednesday’s five-month closing high of 2.28 percent.
+The 10-year Treasury yield eased back from Wednesday’s five-month closing high of 2.28 percent, but analysts say the momentum in yields remains upwards.

 While Fed officials keep insisting a rate hike could come from June onward, markets are not convinced the U.S. central bank will be able to move at all this year.

-Bond and currency moves are likely to be the main market driver on Thursday, but investors will also keep close tabs on talks between Greece and its creditors.
+Bond moves are likely to be the main market driver on Thursday, but investors will also keep close tabs on talks between Greece and its creditors.

 Finance Minister Yanis Varoufakis said on Thursday Greece’s debt was not viable and repayments to the European Central Bank should be pushed back.